Exercise during teens reaps long-term benefits for women, study shows

+* Orexigen Therapeutics reports financial results for the fourth quarter and year ended December 31, 2016

-NEW YORK Playing team sports and exercising during adolescence can have long-lasting benefits for women and may even reduce their risk of dying from cancer and other causes later in life, a new study showed on Friday.
+NEW YORK, July 31 Playing team sports and exercising during adolescence can have long-lasting benefits for women and may even reduce their risk of dying from cancer and other causes later in life, a new study showed on Friday.

 Researchers who analyzed how often women exercised while in their teens found that being active for just 1.3 hours a week had a positive impact as they got older.